Azure-Samples/streaming-at-scale/eventhubs-capture-synapse-delta/README.md

 ## Solution customization

-If you want to change some setting of the solution, like number of load test clients, Databricks workers and so on, you can do it right in the `create-solution.sh` script, by changing any of these values:
+If you want to change some setting of the solution, like number of load test clients, Synapse Spark Pool workers and so on, you can do it right in the `create-solution.sh` script, by changing any of these values:

     export EVENTHUB_PARTITIONS=2
     export EVENTHUB_CAPACITY=2